mtomwing/purplex/README.md

 purplex
 =======

 Pure python lexer implementation.
-It's somewhat designed to be a drop-in replacement for PLY's lexer for us with yacc.
+It's somewhat designed to be a drop-in replacement for PLY's lexer that does longest token matching.

 Example Usage
 -------------